filipexyz/gatekit-cli/README.md

 # @gatekit/cli

-Official CLI for GateKit - Universal messaging gateway.
+Permission-aware CLI for GateKit - Universal messaging gateway.

+> **Auto-generated from backend contracts** - Do not edit manually

 ## Installation